ashishraste/CarND-Capstone/README.md

 Please follow the instructions [here](https://github.com/udacity/CarND-Capstone) in order to get setup with:

-* Robot Operating System (ROS) : Installed in either a Docker container or on an Ubuntu (recommended 16.04) OS which could be in a virtual-machine or a dedicated OS
+* Robot Operating System (ROS) : Installed in either a Docker container or on an Ubuntu (recommended 16.04) operating system (OS) which could be a virtual-machine or a dedicated OS
 * Udacity simulator : Installed and run in the Ubuntu OS

 ## Component Details